Unity-Technologies/com.unity.multiplayer.docs/docs/learn/listenserverhostarchitecture.md

 ### Advantages

-- Essentially free compared to dedicated server options.
+- Essentially free compard to dedicated server options.
 - Doesn't require special infrastructure or forward planning to set up.
 This makes them common use for LAN parties because latency and bandwidth issues aren't a concern.

 ## When to use a listen server architecture